dreamit-de/otel-json-logger/README.md

     serviceName: 'test-service', // The serviceName printed in field "serviceName"
     minLogLevel: LogLevel.info, // Optional: The minimum log level to use.
 Default: Does not check for min LogLevel.
     logFirstIncomingRequest: true, // Optional: If true, the first incoming request will be logged.
 Other messages on debug level will be log if monLogLevel is set to debug or higher.
 Default: false.
 Note: If you use diag.setLogger ensure that at least "LogLevel.debug" is set, otherwise the message will be ignored.
+    logLevelForAsyncAttributeError: LogLevel.info // Optional: The log level to use for the message "Accessing resource attributes before async attributes settled".
+These errors might not be relevant enough to log them on error level.
     logLevelForRegisterGlobalMessages: LogLevel.info // Optional: The log level to use for messages "...
 Registered a global ...".
 These are helpful to check if OTEL is running properly but are logged on debug level by default.
 Increase this log level to see these messages.
     logLevelForServiceRequestErrorMessages: LogLevel.info, // Optional: The log level to use for error message "Service request".
 These contain request information that might not be logged on error level.
     logLevelForTimeoutErrorMessages: LogLevel.info, // Optional: The log level to use for Timeout related messages.
 These might be of short nature and be downgraded or ignored.